MaxMoffa/blacktop/README.md

 ## Why

-Android desktop modes (Google Pixel, Samsung DeX, etc.) keep the phone screen powered on while connected to an external monitor.
+Some Android desktop modes (Google Pixel, etc.) keep the phone screen powered on while connected to an external monitor.
 The screen sits face-down or unused, draining battery and wearing out OLED pixels.
 Blacktop fixes this: one tap sends the display into a pure black fullscreen, cutting OLED power draw to near-zero without actually turning off the screen (which would kill the desktop session).

 ## Features